MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

 # SyMS Adapter Overview

 The SyMS adapter is the storage adapter that's used to interact with data in Synapse workspace.
-It provides the Common Data Model view of Synpase workspace.
+It provides the Common Data Model view of Synapse workspace.

 ## SyMS object hierarchy representation in Common Data Model